-A few classic ingredients come together and bang - it's summer, and you're living the good life.
+A few classic ingredients come together, and BOOM - it's summer, and you're living the good life.

 3 medium tomatoes, diced to about 1/4 inch (about 2 cups diced)

 2 medium cloves garlic, minced; plus one large clove of garlic, left whole

 About a half a cup of olive oil (you won't use all of it)

 1. Combine the tomatoes, minced garlic, 1 Tablespoon of olive oil, the parsley and the vinegar in a bowl.
 Stir in a couple of pinches of salt.
 Allow the mixture to sit while you prepare the crostini.

 2. Preheat the oven to 400 degrees.
 Slice the baguette diagonally into about 15-20 rounds about 1/2-inch thick each.
 You may not use the whole baguette, depending on how long it was to start with.

 3. Lay the rounds in one layer on a rimmed baking sheet and slide them into the oven on the middle rack for about 5 minutes, until they are lightly toasted.
 Flip them over to the other side and continue toasting them until they are lightly toasted on the second side, about 3 more minutes.
 While the slices are toasting, pour about 4 Tablespoons of olive oil into a small dish and locate a pastry brush, so you will be ready when the crostini come out of the oven.

 4. Remove the crostini from the oven and quickly brush them each with olive oil while they’re still hot, before they have a chance to dry out and become hard.